Mahamurahti/DesignPattern-Exercises/README.md

 not otherwise because of incompatible interfaces.
 The enterprise integration pattern equivalent is the translator.

 `Note: Can be used to convert legace code to modern code i.e. adapt old thing to new`

+`Note: Can be implemented by extending or defining the legacy class as an object inside the adapter`
 - Structural pattern
 - Adapter changes the interface of an existing object, while Decorator enhances an object without changing its interface.
 In addition, Decorator supports recursive composition, which isn’t possible when you use Adapter.